 While there are many powerful and necessary movements underway, a new hashtag does not a movement make.
 The word "campaign" doesn't quite suit either.
 Maybe this is just a boring argument over semantics, but we think words have power.

-Get in touch if you'd like to bring the Blue Mind Experience to your community, team, organization, business, campaign or movement!
+Get in touch if you'd like to bring the Blue Mind Groundswell to your community, team, organization, business, campaign or movement!

 Together, all of our experiences create a global groundswell!